 (Also Read: Losing Hair?
 Eat These 9 Foods to Prevent Hair Fall)

-The Perfect hair mask using Aloe Vera.
+Hair Fall: The Perfect hair mask using aloe vera.

+Mix equal quantities of aloe vera juice and extra virgin coconut oil.
+Apply and leave it in for as long as possible for strong, smooth and bouncy hair.
 Aloe vera is a natural ingredient that brings with it a treasure trove of benefits.
 The best way to enjoy it, without the fear of added chemicals, is to grow it in your own kitchen garden or balcony.
 It takes very little to look after an aloe vera plant, but the benefits you get in return are many.
 So go ahead, invent your time and money into a healthier you today!